 Talk to an East Point Dog Bite Lawyer for Free

 At John Foy & Associates, we are one of the few law firms with a strong track record for winning dog bite cases.
 Let us put our 20 years of experience to work for you.
 Sit down with us for a free consultation and we will answer your questions and explain how to get started with your claim.
-Call us at 404-400-4000 or fill out the form to your right and get your FREE consultation today.
+Call us or fill out the form to your right and get your FREE consultation today.